Make the best content. Don't game the algorithm. The 2026 shift makes that more true, not less.

 The shift in 2026: why it reinforces what we already do

 This is good news for us.
-The shift rewards what we always did.
+It rewards the approach we already take.

 1. Exact keywords matter less.
 Natural writing matters more.